A Curie-Weiss model of self-organized criticality: Introduction

-We will transform the previous probability distribution in order to obtain a model which presents a phenomenon of self-organized criticality, i.e., a model which evolves towards the critical state $\b=1/\s^{2}$ of the previous model.
-More precisely, the critical generalized Ising Curie-Weiss model is the model where $(X^{1}_{n},\dots,X^{n}_{n})$ has the distribution
+We will transform the previous probability distribution in order to obtain a model which presents a phenomenon of self-organized criticality, that is, a model which evolves toward the critical state $\beta=1/\sigma^{2}$ of the previous model.
+More precisely, the critical generalized Ising Curie--Weiss model is the model where $(X^{1}_{n},\ldots,X^{n}_{n})$ has the distribution

-We search an automatic control of the inverse temperature $\b$, which would be a function of the random variables in the model, so that, when $n$ goes to $+ \infty$, $\b$ converges towards the critical value of the model.
-We start with the following observation: if $(Y_{n})_{n \in \N}$ is a sequence of independent random variables with identical distribution $\r$, then, by the law of large numbers,
+We wish to build a model which converges to a critical state for every distribution~$\rho$ and which does not rely on any specific a priori information on $\rho$.
+We search an automatic control of the inverse temperature $\beta$, which would be a function of the random variables in the model, so that when $n$ goes to $+ \infty$, $\beta$ converges toward the critical value of the model.
+We start with the following observation: if $(Y_{n})_{n \geq1}$ is a sequence of independent random variables with identical distribution $\rho$, then, by the law of large numbers,